Orwell Astronomical Society (Ipswich)

 We held our 2012 Open Weekend on Saturday-Sunday, 27-28 October.
 There were some unexpected obstacles!
 The first problem was the closure of the main street through Nacton village to permit installation of a new main sewer; this complicated travel to the Observatory from some directions and, indeed, may have dissuaded some potential visitors from attending.
 Despite the roadworks, several members of OASI arrived before 6.30pm to set up signs, telescopes and the reception desk.
 However, the "Harry Potter"-style key to open the main school gate could not be found!
 We had been told that it would be left on a table in the staff room.
 Unfortunately, this turned out not to be the case and, after much frustration, it was finally located in the caretaker's pigeon hole.
 As usual, several visitors arrived before the official opening time of 7.30pm; due in part to delays associated with the hunt for the key, they had to wait until everything was ready.

 The sky on Saturday was clear, so we anticipated a busy evening.
 As usual we ran three observing sites: the Tomline Refractor, small telescopes on the balconies of the Observatory and telescopes on the school playing field.
-I spent most of Saturday evening on the playing field, where the usual telescopes were in use:
+I spent most of Saturday evening on the playing field, where the following equipment was in use:

-The weather on Sunday was completely different: it was wet for much of the day, making observing during the evening impossible.
-Despite the weather, about a dozen hopeful visitors arrived; they enjoyed personal tours of the observatory and discussing its history and current usage with members of OASI.
+On Sunday, the weather changed completely: it was wet for much of the day, making observing during the evening impossible.
+Despite this, about a dozen hopeful visitors arrived; we gave them personal tours of the observatory and explained its history and current usage.

 As usual, I'd like to thank all members of OASI who gave their time to make the Open Weekend a success.